- About Us

 Why Are We Happy? - And why aren't we happy?
 Harvard psychologist Dan Gilbert gives a TED lecture about our "psychological immune system," challenging the idea that we’ll be miserable if we don’t get what we want.

-Two sisters reminisce about their last Thanksgiving dinner with their mother in this oral history from NPR's StoryCorps program.
+Special Memories - Two sisters reminisce about their last Thanksgiving dinner with their mother in this oral history from NPR's StoryCorps program.

 Project Happiness - Students from California, Tibet, and Nigeria discover the connection between ethics and happiness through the Dalai Lama's writings, conversations with each other, and a private meeting with His Holiness.